Skip to content

 What did they do?

-This was a retrospective chart review of patients under the age of 18 over a 10-year period admitted to a tertiary centre in the USA.
+This was a retrospective chart review of patients under 18 over ten years admitted to a tertiary centre in the USA.
 The charts of children who met the criteria for Kawasaki disease shock syndrome (as defined by the American Heart Association) were analysed, and children meeting the criteria for septic shock were used as controls.
-Over the 10-year period,>1000 children were admitted to the centre with Kawasaki disease and of these, nine met the Kawasaki disease shock syndrome criteria.
+Over the 10 years,>1000 children were admitted to the centre with Kawasaki disease and of these, nine met the Kawasaki disease shock syndrome criteria.
 They were case-matched with 18 controls who were admitted with septic shock.

 The study found that children with Kawasaki disease shock syndrome were less likely (1 in 9) to have an underlying significant medical illness than the septic shock group (11 in 18).
 All the patients in the Kawasaki group had at least one of the five classic features of Kawasaki disease at presentation (rash, conjunctivitis, mucous membrane changes, cervical lymphadenopathy and extremity changes).
 A rash was found in 7 of 9 patients at presentation or admission.
 5 in 9 of the Kawasaki disease cohort had cardiac involvement, while zero of the control group had any cardiac involvement.